sdneon/jpegview/README.md

 Support PDF from v1.2.91, thanks to nikai/aviscaerulea too.
 * Modified to browse all pages like comics.
 Was first page preview only.
   * WARNING: Not tested on large PDFs especially those containing countless, huge scanned images.
-Likely to run of memory and abort, as PDF has to be loaded completely into memory, before individual page is rendered as image for viewing when requested.
+Likely to run out of memory and abort, as PDF has to be loaded completely into memory, before individual page is rendered as image for viewing when requested.

 ## ICO Image Format
 ICO file can contain multiple icons of various sizes.